gunyu1019/chzzkpy/docs/source/migration_v1_to_v2.rst

 Since v2.0 version, the chzzkpy pacakge support multiple channel connection.
 A single client can receive from multiple channel, or send messages.

-To enable multiple channel connection, use the :method:`connect` method with `addition_connect` parameter.
+To enable multiple channel connection, use the :class:`connect<chzzkpy.client.Client.connect>` method with `addition_connect` parameter.

 .. code-block:: python